kishanraj-singh/kishanraj-singh/README.md

 ---

 ### **About My Journey**
-I am a passionate full stack developer and a class 12 student from Uttar Pradesh, India.
+I am a full stack developer and a class 12 student from Uttar Pradesh, India.
 I am excited to learn and explore new technologies and share my knowledge with others.

 ---